 SHEPHERDS HUT (Ranny) & LIVING VAN (Windhover)

-starting from £200 for two nights – with reductions for longer stays per week
+starting from £285 for three nights – with reductions for longer stays per week (up to 4 people)

 10% sustainable travel discount if you arrive by public transport